|Ms. Bushbuck and growing baby come to call.|

 - Side sleeping (which I prefer) – May be done as long as it doesn’t cause pain.

-- The tone of voice – Sure, it hurts.
+- The tone of voice -Sure, it hurts.
 Sure, it’s tough to get out of a chair, off the sofa, or into and out of bed when using arms and elbows are prohibited over these first few weeks.
-We don’t realize how much we’re dependant upon or arms and hands to assist us in moving from one position to another, from one room to another, etc. The tone of voice in asking for assistance is everything.
-Instead of saying, “I need help” how about, “Honey, can you help me stand up?”
-This pleasant tone may make all the difference in the world in the enthusiasm of the caregiver in providing assistance in all areas.
+We don’t realize how much we depend on our arms and hands to assist us in moving from one position to another, from one room to another, etc. The tone of voice in asking for assistance is everything.
+Instead of saying, “I need help,” how about, “Honey, can you help me stand up?”
+This pleasant tone may make all the difference in the world in the enthusiasm of the caregiver in assisting in all areas.

-- No whining, whinging, complaining – The caregiver can’t change the dreadful circumstances nor can he or she make the pain go away.
+- No whining, whinging, complaining – The caregiver can’t change the terrible circumstances, nor can they make the pain disappear.
 Complaining provides no benefit other than when a groan or moan is precipitated by certain actions.
-After all, we are humans and tend to make it known to all surrounding parties that a certain task is difficult, exhausting or downright impossible.
+After all, we are humans and tend to make it known to all surrounding parties that a certain task is difficult, exhausting, or downright impossible.

-- Don’t criticize how household tasks are performed which normally the patient may have done – Each individual has their own way of doing things and attempting to “re-educate” the caregiver is unkind and selfish.
+- Don’t criticize how household tasks are performed, which generally the patient may have done.
+Each individual has their way of doing things, and attempting to “re-educate” the caregiver is unkind and selfish.

-- Bathing, dressing, showering – Most likely, based on your condition, performing these daily rituals on your own makes the caregiver’s job much easier.
-Only ask for assistance in those areas you find dangerous to do on your own or difficult during this period.
+- Bathing, dressing, showering – Most likely, based on your condition, performing these daily rituals on your own makes the caregiver’s job much more manageable.
+Only ask for assistance in those areas you find dangerous to do on your own or complex during this period.
 Do not attempt to perform tasks on your own that only exacerbate your medical issues.
 You’re not doing either of you a favor.

 - Each day set aside time when your needs are minimal to allow the caregiver a break – This may be while you nap, read or play a game on a device.
-Most likely, the caregiver is experiencing some stress and a designated rest period for them may be all it takes to keep them upbeat and positive.
+Most likely, the caregiver is experiencing some stress, and a designated rest period for them may be all it takes to keep them upbeat.

-- During periods of ill health or during recovery, there’s never a time that expressing love, affection and gratitude don’t serve you both well -A gentle hug, a tender kiss or a kind word or compliment will never be lost during this period and of course, well into the future.
+- During periods of ill health or during recovery, there’s never a time that expressing love, affection, and gratitude doesn’t serve you both well.
+A gentle hug, a tender kiss, or a kind word or compliment will never be lost during this period and, of course, well into the future.